 Returns An Argon2 error code.
 Can be transformed into a string using error_to_str().

 In order to use core(), you need access to argon2_cffi's FFI objects.
-Therefore it is OK to use argon2.low level.lib when working with it:
+Therefore it is OK to use argon2.low level.ffi and argon2.low level.lib when working with it: